xLeitix/xLeitix.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Associate Professor</p>
-    <p>Chalmers University of Technology</p>
     <br />
-    <p>Unit Manager Software Engineering 2</p>
-    <p>Head of <a href="http://www.icet-lab.eu/">ICET-lab</a></p>
+    <p>Chalmers &</p>
+    <p>University of Gothenburg</p>

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am an Associate Professor of Software Engineering at Chalmers and University of Gothenburg, Sweden.
-I lead the [Internet Computing and Emerging Technologies Lab (ICET-lab)](http://www.icet-lab.eu/), a research group located at Chalmers and the University of Gothenburg.
+I am an Associate Professor of Software Engineering at [Chalmers](https://www.chalmers.se) and [University of Gothenburg](https://www.gu.se/en), Sweden.
+I lead the [Internet Computing and Emerging Technologies Lab (ICET-lab)](http://www.icet-lab.eu/).
+I am also currently the head of the Software Engineering 2 unit at Chalmers and the University of Gothenburg, consisting of 6 faculty members and roughly 20 PhD students and postdocs distributed over both universities.

 I hold a PhD degree from Vienna University of Technology (in business informatics, focussing on cost-aware service composition).

 My current research interests are software performance engineering, especially in a cloud computing context.
-My current research is funded by Chalmers through the ICT Area of Advance, VR, Vinnova, and the Wallenberg Autonomous Systems Program (WASP), and the Swiss National Science Foundation.
+My research is funded primarily through the Swedish research foundation VR and by the [Wallenberg AI, Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org).
+Historically, I have also received significant funding through the Chalmers ICT Area of Advance, VINNOVA, the Horizon Europe programme, and the Swiss National Science Foundation.

 I have published some 150 peer-reviewed publications on (micro-)services, cloud systems, and empirical software engineering, leading to an h-index of 45 as tracked by [Google Scholar](https://scholar.google.com/citations?user=wZ9f8CAAAAAJ&hl=en).

-This site is currently in maintenance mode.
-Most up-to-date information about my research can be found on the website of [my lab](http://www.icet-lab.eu/).
+**This site is currently in maintenance mode.
+Most up-to-date information about my research can be found on the website of [my lab](http://www.icet-lab.eu/).**